 usually have rust colored feathers and are a large breed of chicken.

 We had a chicken that was a cross between a Rhode Island Red and a Sex Link to go with our Leghorn and Easter Egger.

 To the point where we had to kick her out of the coop and find her another home.

 This type of chicken handles confinement well and is a more docile type of bird.
 They are well suited for small coops, but can also fit into free ranging farms.

 They are a hardy bird that can withstand cold temperatures and are very broody to the point where they may sit on other chicken's eggs.

 Barred Plymouth Rocks are an American breed of chicken and are

 Barred Plymouth Rocks are good egg layers.
-They can lay 200 to 250 large brown eggs per year and all year round.
-And some will lay pink colored eggs.
+They can lay up to 280 large brown eggs per year and all year round.

 Barred Plymouth Rocks are a mellow and friendly breed of chicken.
-They are considered a rather docile type of bird, so this makes them an ideal backyard chicken for a city or sub-division.
-And they can integrate well with other flocks of birds.
-This breed can tolerate confinement, but is happiest when foraging.
+They are considered a rather docile type of bird, so this makes them an ideal backyard chicken for a city or sub-division property.

 This hardy breed is able to adapt quickly to their environment.
-However, they do better in moderate to cold weather.
+However, they will do better in moderate to cold weather.

 The Speckled Sussex is a very old English breed and a dual purpose chicken that's also raised for its meat.

 The Speckled Sussex is an alert, very gentle, chatty, and docile bird that loves being part of a family.

 This bird will do well in most climates.
 And they tend to get broody in the warmer months.